Home » Motor Finance Commission Complaints

 Motor finance commission complaints relate to how dealers and car finance brokers were paid commission when arranging finance for vehicle purchases.
 There are two main types:

 • A Discretionary Commission Arrangement (DCA) Complaint: This relates to finance agreements entered before 28 January 2021, where the dealer could adjust the interest rate under the agreement and earn more commission.
-DCAs have since been banned by the FCA.
+DCAs have since been banned by the FCA in motor finance.

 • A Non-Discretionary Commission (Non-DCA) Complaint: This involves agreements where commission was paid, but the dealer could not influence the interest rate.

-• To support its review of commission arrangements, the FCA has paused the usual rules for handling commission-related complaints.
-Since January 2024, complaints about DCAs have been put on hold.
+To support its review of commission arrangements, the FCA paused the usual rules for handling commission-related complaints.

 How do I make a motor finance commission complaint?